Asian shares mixed after Wall St gains on Fed chair comments

 Powell said Tuesday at the Economic Club of Washington, D.C., that the market’s big moves since the jobs report have gotten it closer to in sync with the Fed’s thinking.
 Not only did stocks fall, Wall Street raised its forecast for how high the Fed will take rates by the summer.

-“We have a significant road ahead to get inflation down to 2%,” which is the Fed’s target, Powell said Tuesday.
+“We have a significant road ahead to get inflation down to 2%,” which is the Fed’s target, Powell said.
 “There’s been an expectation that it will go away quickly and painlessly.
 I don’t think that’s at all guaranteed.”

-After pulling its key overnight rate all the way to a range of 4.50% to 4.75%, up from virtually zero a year ago, the Fed has said it envisions a couple more increases before holding steady through the end of the year.

-Despite all the market's recent moves, stock prices are still up a healthy amount since the start of the year.
-The S&P 500 is up 8.5%.
+Despite all the market's recent moves, the S&P 500 is up 8.5% this year.
 Much of that was due to easing worries the economy may fall into a severe recession, a scenario described in markets as a “hard landing.”

-Carrier Global dropped 3.8% despite matching analysts’ expectations for profits in the latest quarter.
-DuPont climbed 7.5% after reporting stronger profit for the latest quarter than analysts expected.
-Activision Blizzard gained 5.6% after the video-game company reported stronger revenue and profit for its latest quarter than expected.

-A 4.2% move higher for Microsoft also helped lift the market.
-It said it's using ChatGPT-like technology in its Bing search engine.

-U.S. benchmark crude oil rose 7 cents to $77.21 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Wednesday, U.S. benchmark crude oil rose 11 cents to $77.25 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained $3.03 to $77.14 per barrel on Tuesday.

 Credit: AP